Cumberland School District: Cumberland High School

 Cumberland High School is for ninth through twelfth grade students.
 The school's principal is Richie Narges.
 There are about 311 students who attend CHS.
 The student-to-teacher ratio is around 16 students per one full-time teacher.
 The music and drama departments provide other opportunities in band, chorus and theatre, with the Cumberland High School marching band having won WSMA state championships in 1997, 1998, 1999, 2000, 2001, 2002, 2004, 2009, 2010, 2011, 2012, and 2013.
 There are extra-curricular activities such as sports, service clubs, academics, art and the performing arts.
 About 86 percent of CHS students are white, eight percent are Hispanic, four percent are Native American, and all other races combine for the remaining two percent of the school's enrollment.
+Their athletic mascot is the Beaver, and they have been members of the Heart O'North Conference since its 1928 founding.

 Island City Academy

 Island City Academy is the Cumberland School District's charter school.
 It serves grades seven through twelve.